NepharaLabs/Nephara_App/docs/user-guide/best-practices.md

 - Set price alerts
 - Schedule check-ins
-- Monitor Luna402 for changes
+- Monitor NECRORA for changes
 - Stay updated on project news
 - Be ready to exit